joshuafinch/Personal-Website/content/post/manage-your-build-settings-with-xcconfigs.md

 With your configuration file now being used by each of your configurations, its time for the fairly laborious initial process of filling it with the default settings.

-The way i've done this in the past is to copy the build settings from the target.
+The way I've done this in the past is to copy the build settings from the target.
 This way, you can guarantee that at the end you will have all of the same build settings that you started with, but in configuration file form instead of in your customised build settings pane of Xcode.

 Start by going to your target build settings (not your project build settings).